CrIME IN ILLINOIS ONLINE HELP

 Summary Reporting System (SRS)

-enforcement agencies report the number of known index crimes (Murder, Rape,
+Law enforcement agencies report the number of known index

-Robbery, Aggravated Assault, Burglary, Larceny Theft, Motor Vehicle Theft,
+crimes (Murder, Rape, Robbery, Aggravated Assault, Burglary, Larceny Theft,

-Arson and Human Trafficking) or offenses from their local records of complaints
+Motor Vehicle Theft, Arson and Human Trafficking) or offenses from their local

-hate crimes, and reports of persons arrested for all crimes.
-Arrest reports are
+family violence, hate crimes, and reports of persons arrested for all crimes.

-categorized by the arrestee’s age, sex, race, and ethnic origin.
+Arrest reports are categorized by the arrestee’s age, sex, race, and ethnic

-data is typically compiled by hand and is a simple count of most serious
+SRS data is typically compiled by hand and is a simple count

-offenses (index crimes) that have occurred.
-SRS data is submitted to
+of most serious offenses (index crimes) that have occurred.
+SRS data

 National Incident-Based Reporting System (NIBRS)

-other method of UCR data submission is the National Incident-Based Reporting
+The other method of UCR data submission is the National

-System (NIBRS).
-NIBRS is intended to be a by-product of the local,
+Incident-Based Reporting System (NIBRS).
+NIBRS is intended to be a by-product

-state, and federal automated systems, allowing an agency to build a system to
+of the local, state, and federal automated systems, allowing an agency to build

-meet its needs, but to also allow reporting to the state and federal UCR
+a system to meet its needs, but to also allow reporting to the state and

-collects data on each single incident and arrest within twenty-four (24)
+NIBRS collects data on each single incident and arrest

-connected to that weapon; however, NIBRS data allow for better search
+find additional information connected to that weapon; however, NIBRS data allow

-functionality, such as, searches using multiple search criteria, such as,
+for better search functionality, such as, searches using multiple search

-offense, offender demographic, and whether a specific weapon was employed
+criteria, such as, offense, offender demographic, and whether a specific weapon

-during the commission of the crime.
-This is possible with NIBRS NOT SRS!
+was employed during the commission of the crime.
+This is possible with NIBRS

 Another aspect of NIBRS data is that